grigor-ganekov/weblibrary/README.md

 3.Modify the web.xml file located in weblibrary/weblibrary-ver1/WebContent/WEB-INF/web.xml

-<param-value>DBURL</param-value> here add your database url
+DBURL here add your database url
-<param-value>USERNAME</param-value> MySQL user username that have all priveleges for the database
+USERNAME MySQL user username that have all priveleges for the database PASSWORD password
-<param-value>PASSWORD</param-value> password

 4.Connect your Tomcat 8 server to the web project